Iron Lung (video game): Plot

+Development and release

+Iron Lung was inspired by a visit Szymanski made to a Loch Ness museum in Scotland with his wife.
+The core concept centered on a cramped, one-person submarine submerged in a body of water, where the player's primary means of observing the environment is through "ultrasound" like images rather than a direct viewport.
+This mechanic was designed to foster atmospheric tension by forcing players to interpret vague shapes, creating uncertainty as to whether they were encountering monsters or inanimate objects.

+Iron Lung was released for Windows on March 10, 2022, with a Nintendo Switch port released on December 19, 2022.
+It was later released for the PlayStation 5 on October 15, 2025, and Android on December 12, 2025.

 Reception

-Iron Lung received generally positive reviews, with reviewer Aaron Boehm of Bloody Disgusting praising the game's "oppressive" atmosphere and "exceptional sound design".
-Renata Price of Vice News wrote that the game's atmosphere evoked the "systemic death spiral at the heart of capitalism".
-Zoey Handley of Destructoid praised the game's horror concept, arguing it could only be fully realized in an "interactive medium" like video gaming.

-In December 2023, Szymanski faced criticism online for increasing the price of the game by two dollars, and sales of the game dropped after the price adjustment.
+Iron Lung received generally positive reviews, with reviewer Aaron Boehm of Bloody Disgusting praising its "oppressive" atmosphere and "exceptional sound design".
+Renata Price of Vice News wrote that its atmosphere evoked the "systemic death spiral at the heart of capitalism".
+Zoey Handley of Destructoid praised its horror concept, arguing it could only be fully realized in an "interactive medium" like video gaming.
+In December 2023, Szymanski faced criticism online for increasing the price of Iron Lung by two dollars, and sales dropped after the price adjustment.

 Increase in popularity

 In June 2023, following the implosion of the Titan submersible, Iron Lung experienced a surge in popularity and sales, with some comparing aspects of the video game with the real-world circumstances of the five victims onboard Titan, such as the inability to open the submersible from the inside.
 Szymanski expressed his discomfort at the increased sales in multiple tweets, first posting a weekly sales chart from Steam with the words "This feels so wrong" and further remarking that the thought of Titans occupants being trapped in a similar scenario was "pretty horrific, even if it was their own bad decisions."